The Three Pillars of Sustainability EXPLAINED

 The economic pillar of sustainability is essential for the business’s existence: a business needs to be economically viable to be sustainable.
 At the same time, a sustainable business should look at profitability as just one component of the company’s strategy.

-A conscious business leader aiming at sustainability should encourage a more balanced culture, where also social and environmental factors are taken into consideration together with profitability and economic sustainability.
+A conscious business leader aiming at sustainability should encourage a more balanced culture, where social and environmental factors are taken into consideration together with profitability and economic sustainability.

 Unfortunately, often the limited resources available in the environment are not factored in: this is the main problem faced when trying to achieve long-term economic sustainability.
 There can’t be long-term economic growth if we deplete all the available natural resources.

-One way around this problem is to use government regulations to incorporate the damage made to the environment into the price.
 This can be done through taxation and incentives: the government can impose a tax on unsustainable practices, such as emissions or excessive waste dispersed into the environment, while it can give a subsidy to more virtuous businesses.

 Another concept that is being studied is the opportunity for decoupling economic growth from the degradation of the environment.
 This means that an increase in GDP would not necessarily mean increased pressure on biodiversity and ecological systems.
-This of course requires taking a more long-term view of the economic activity and leveraging the available technology, but at the moment, while achievable in some cases, it’s hard to obtain at a global level.

 In recent years, thanks also to the increased environmental awareness of the public, sustainable business practices started to gain more traction.
-This generates new opportunities for businesses and corporates that are interested in embracing a sustainable business model.
+This generates new opportunities for businesses and corporations that are interested in embracing a sustainable business model.

 Nowadays many businesses are trying to improve the perception of their brand by incorporating sustainability into their business plan.
-This is leading to new and more environmentally conscious leadership, that, by improving the efficiency of different processes, is often able to improve sustainability without necessarily increasing the cost of the final product.
+This is leading to new and more environmentally aware leadership, that, by improving the efficiency of different processes, is often able to improve sustainability without necessarily increasing the cost of the final product.

 What is the circular economy?